bahmutov/find-test-names/README.md

 These tags also will be extracted and the effective required tags from the parent suites applied to the children tests.

+### Supports

+- JSX in the source code
+- TypeScript

 ### Bin

 This package includes [bin/find-test-names.js](./bin/find-test-names.js) that you can use from the command line